Nicole Anderson (psychologist)

 Nicole Dianne Anderson (born 1966) is a Canadian psychologist who is Professor of Psychology and Psychiatry at the University of Toronto.
+She is also a registered clinical neuropsychologist.
 She is known for her works on ageing, memory and neuropsychology.

-Anderson is an associate editor of the Journal of Gerontology: Psychological Sciences and a fellow of the American Psychological Association.
+Anderson is a fellow of the American Psychological Association.
+She was an associate editor of the Journal of Gerontology: Psychological Sciences from 2014-2019.